peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.Type t,
         PeterO.Cbor.PODOptions options);

  Converts this CBOR object to an object of an arbitrary type.
 See the documentation for the overload of this method taking a CBORTypeMapper and PODOptions parameters for more information.
-This method (without a CBORTypeMapper parameter) allows all data types not otherwise handled to be eligible for Plain-Old-Data serialization.
+This method (without a CBORTypeMapper parameter) allows all data types not otherwise handled to be eligible for Plain-Old-Data serialization.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>t</i>: The type, class, or interface that this method's return value will belong to.
-To express a generic type in Java, see the example.<b>Note:</b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
-Whenever possible, this parameter should be either a type specially handled by this method (such as `int`  or `String`  ///) or a plain-old-data type (POCO or POJO type) within the control of the application.
+To express a generic type in Java, see the example. <b>Note:</b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
+Whenever possible, this parameter should be either a type specially handled by this method (such as  `int` int or  `String` String ///) or a plain-old-data type (POCO or POJO type) within the control of the application.
 If the plain-old-data type references other data types, those types should likewise meet either criterion above.

  * <i>options</i>: Specifies options for controlling deserialization of CBOR objects.